 The SSL/TLS protocol uses a pair of keys to authenticate identities and encrypt information sent over the Internet.
 One of these (the public key) is intended for wide distribution, and the other (the private key) should be kept as securely as possible.
 These keys are created together when you generate a certificate signing request (CSR).
 Here are a few pointers to keep in mind regarding your private keys:

 - Use Strong Private Keys: Larger keys are harder to crack, but require more computing overhead.
 Currently, at least a 2048-bit RSA key or 256-bit ECDSA key is recommended, and most websites can achieve good security while optimizing performance and user experience with these values.

 - Protect Your Private Keys:

-- Generate your own private keys on a secure and trusted computer (preferably on the server where they will be deployed or a FIPS or Common Criteria compliant device).
+- Generate your own private keys on a secure and trusted environment (preferably on the server where they will be deployed or a FIPS or Common Criteria compliant device).
 Never allow a CA (or anyone else) to generate private keys on your behalf.
 A reputable public CA, such as SSL.com, will never offer to generate or handle your private keys unless they are generated in a secure hardware token or HSM and are non-exportable.

 - Only give access to private keys as needed.
 Generate new keys and revoke all certificates for the old keys when employees with private-key access leave the company.